lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 #### Pool Deployment

-Deployment parameters, including initial price, A/gamma coefficients, fee structure, and oracle settings, will be published on the forum one week before deployment.
+Deployment parameters, including initial price, A/gamma coefficients, fee structure, and oracle settings, will be published on the forum two weeks before deployment.
 Curve pools have no admin or pause controls post-deployment and are immutable once live.
 Emergency controls are scoped to the NEST contracts (see Emergency Controls).

 #### Pool Bootstrap